 Riviera Maya used to have a big seaweed problem.
 It appears suddenly and stays for months.
-In places like Tulum sargassum is sometimes being dumped on the beach and stinks.
+In places like Tulum or Playa del Carmen sargassum is sometimes being dumped on the beach and stinks.

-Isla Holbox doesn’t expire as much seaweed and Tulum and it’s actually cleaned from the beach thoroughly.
+Isla Holbox and Cozumel don’t aquire as much seaweed and Tulum and it’s actually cleaned from the beach thoroughly.